Ridge Racer (1993 video game): Arcade

-In Japan, Game Machine listed it on their 1 December 1993 issue as being the most-successful upright/cockpit arcade game of the month.
+In Japan, Game Machine listed Ridge Racer as the most successful upright/cockpit arcade game of November 1993.
 It went on to be the highest-grossing dedicated arcade game of 1994 in Japan.
-In North America, Play Meter listed Ridge Racer to be the third most-popular arcade game in February 1994.
+In North America, Play Meter listed Ridge Racer as the third most popular arcade game in February 1994.
 In the United Kingdom, it was London's top-grossing arcade game in early 1994.

 Upon release in arcades, Ridge Racer received critical acclaim, particularly for its graphics and sound.
 Following its AM Show demonstration in August 1993, Edge magazine said that the game's custom-designed real-time texture mapping and rendering system pumps out the most photorealistic image ever seen in the arcades.
 He also said that Namco managed to put Virtua Racing from Sega firmly in the shade with the release of own title.
 RePlay magazine praised the graphics, calling it "the first" video game with "next-generation computer texture-mapping" graphics.
 Following its European debut at the Amusement Trades Exhibition International (ATEI) in January 1994, Edge considered Ridge Racer the most visually impressive 3D game at the time.
 In March, Computer and Video Games writer Paul Rand gave high marks, remarking that it was "far and away the most realistic arcade game ever seen" on reviewing the arcade machine (based on the full-scale unit).
 Compared to Virtua Racing, he considered Ridge Racer to have the better "drop-dread stunning" graphics and Virtua Racing to have the better gameplay.